 It is also essential to acquaint yourself with the broad range of assistive technology used by students with disabilities to access the internet.
-Sheryl Burgstahler, writing for Washington University’s DO-IT program, categorizes these tools into five groups: those supporting people with mobility impairments, blindness, low vision, hearing or speech impairments, and specific learning disabilities.
+Sheryl Burgstahler, writing for Washington University’s DO-IT program, categorizes these tools into five groups: those supporting people with mobility disabilities, blindness, low vision, deafness, auditory disabilities, and specific learning disabilities.
 Have you ever considered what it might be like to navigate your course with a screenreader?
 To type using a one-handed keyboard, or in Morse code, activated by switch?
 To read an online assignment by printing out the page on a Braille embosser?
 Many people do!

 A number of these assistive technology resources are available to Northwestern students through NUIT and the University Library.

 Use helpful and respectful language when writing your course content.

 Inclusive language is imperative to welcoming adult students with disabilities.
 For example, our January 2016 webinar, Planning to Write an Accessible Online Course, talked about how relative phrases such as “see above” or “the bold column” seem innocuous but may be difficult for students using screenreaders to perceive.